 - Preserving, maintaining, and operating the statewide transportation system.

 - Transportation infrastructure needs.

 - Transportation efficiencies that will improve service delivery and intermodal coordination and connectivity.

 - Improved planning and coordination among transportation agencies and providers.

 Public Involvement & Outreach

 The WSTC conducts its public outreach program primarily through meetings held in both Olympia and localities throughout the state each year.
 Meetings held outside of Olympia focus on local and regional transportation issues and challenges, receiving information from local officials, public agencies, and other entities.
-In addition to regular meetings, the WSTC convenes periodic regional forums to gather citizen input on various transportation issues.
-The WSTC also gathers statewide public input via its VOWS online program – there are seven regional discussion forums across the state and citizens can go online and post ideas and comments and also rate the ideas and comments posted by others, creating organic discussions on key transportation issues.
+The WSTC also gathers statewide public input via its FROG & VOWS online survey programs and seven online regional discussion forums across the state where citizens can go online and post ideas and comments on transportation topics.